jsheunis/jsheunis.github.io/_posts/2020-04-14-spm12-octave-binder.md

 ### 1 - Octave/SPM12 compatibility

 As mentioned in [this issue](https://github.com/spm/spm-notebooks/issues/1) and explained on the [SPM12 wiki](https://en.wikibooks.org/wiki/SPM/Octave#MATLAB/Octave_compatibility), a more recent version of Octave would be ideal.
-Additionally, this would negate the need for te current `.mex`-file workaround used in the `postBuild` script.
+Additionally, this would negate the need for the current `.mex`-file workaround used in the `postBuild` script.

 ### 2 - Plotting and figure display